gerrardlee29/project-one/README.md

 ​
 ### Further Testing
 ​
--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop.
 -   A large amount of testing was done to ensure that all pages were linking correctly.

 ​
 ### Known Bugs
 ​
--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Navbar pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
 ​